redaelhail/portfolio/content/blog/radar_signal_processing/index.md

 <h2 id="Radar cube"> Radar data</h2>

-Let's visualize the radar data structure, because that is the most important step to start the signal processing and understand how the radar data is organized.
+<p>Let's visualize the radar data structure, because that is the most important step to start the signal processing and understand how the radar data is organized.
 From the definition of a frame, a 2D array can be constructed containing chirps and their corresponding samples.
 This array relates to a single transmit-receive antenna pair.
-Now if all antennas in the virtual array are considered, a 3D radar data cube is constructed with the following dimensions: (samples, chirps, antennas)
+Now if all antennas in the virtual array are considered, a 3D radar data cube is constructed with the following dimensions: (samples, chirps, antennas)</p>

 <center><img src="images/data_cube.jpg" alt="Data cube" width="500" height="450"></center>